© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 Centrifugal Force

 The tendency of an object to fly outwards from the axis round which it is rotating has been applied to diverse uses.
 Pumps, purifiers, separators and governors have been devised to work on this principle of centrifugal force, which has its applications in countless engineering activities.
 Of the forces of Nature, wind and water have been harnessed by engineers throughout the centuries for the generation of power; but there is another natural force which plays an important part in modern engineering.
 Centrifugal force causes a rotating body to fly off at a tangent, if it can.
-This chapter, by Rolt Hammond, touches on the many applications of centrifugal force in engineering.
+This chapter touches on the many applications of centrifugal force in engineering.
 One of the earliest examples of the application of centrifugal force is the governor, devised by James Watt.
 This remarkable safety device, designed to prevent a rotating shaft from running dangerously fast, has undergone many modifications since his day, but it remains unaltered in principle.
 Another remarkable application of centrifugal force is its use in the casting of iron pipes.
 Many kinds of pumps, separators, purifiers, switches and other devices make use of this natural tendency.
 A familiar instance is the fluid flywheel fitted to certain motor cars.

 Casting Iron Pipes